Making the Hospital Hero App More Inclusive for Children with Auditory or Visual Impairments

 11.2024 – 01.2025 @TU Delft · Course: eHealth Design for a Healthy Society

 Hospital Hero is currently used in several Dutch hospitals to help children prepare for medical procedures through storytelling, mini-games, and interactive guidance.
-The app effectively reduces stress and makes hospital visits more playful and understandable.
-However, for children with visual or auditory impairments, many interactions remain highly visual and text-based, making the experience less accessible for those who may need support the most.
+The app reduces stress and makes hospital visits more playful and understandable.
+However, the app journey map revealed that many interactions remain highly visual or text-based.
+For children with visual or auditory impairments, this makes the experience less accessible, particularly for those who may need support the most.
+The goal was to improve the app’s inclusivity by addressing specific user needs and challenges.

 Current Hospital Hero app journey and sensory accessibility analysis